dogray7722/useReducerTodos/README.md

 # Use Reducer Todos

-Is a to do application in React demonstrating the useContext and useReducer hooks.
+Use Reducer Todos is a to do application in React demonstrating the useContext and useReducer hooks.
+It also incorporates useState for local state management.